aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 This repo contains instructions on how to assemble a smart PCB able to monitor Fresh Reinforced concrete Hardening to determine concrete maturity and estimate its strength.
 The smart PCB is a 12-bit smart DAQ.
 The Kicad project files can be downloaded on this [repository](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo).
 Those who prefer buying already assembled, ready to deploy and do live monitoring at a construction site can buy at my [Tindie store](https://www.tindie.com/stores/aeonlabs/).

 Nowadays there are many sensors that can be connected for this monitoring task.
-The most common for this kind of applications are the Sensorion SHt3x, and the Maxim Integrated DS18B20 (see part list below).
+The most common for this kind of application are the Sensorion SHt3x, and the Maxim Integrated DS18B20 (see part list below).

 This smart device has the ATSHA204A chip a SHA-256 high-security hardware authentication IC for secure and unique data exchange and communication between the smart DAQ and the Edge server.